Winter Activities Away from the Slopes

 ANIMAL EXPERIENCES IN THE SNOW

-At Husky farms – such as Toni’s dog paradise in Brandnertal, Vorarlberg, or Husky Haberl in Styria – guests can learn how to navigate a dog sled, while in Tirol’s Pitztal they are invited to head out on a memorable twilight hike with alpacas.
+At Husky farms – such as Toni’s dog paradise in Brandnertal (Vorarlberg) – guests can learn how to navigate a dog sled, while holidaymakers in Saalbach-Hinterglemm are invited to head on llama trekking tours and Innsbruck has alpaca adventures included in their Welcome Card (available at hotels).
 The Mühlviertler Alm region in Upper Austria, not far from Salzburg, features an impressive 700-km-long network of horse-riding paths.
-And for those who prefer to sit down and relax in a carriage, St. Johann in Tirol, Zell am See – Kaprun, and Saalbach Hinterglemm are just a few of the many options.
+And for those who prefer to sit down and relax in a carriage, St. Johann in Tirol, Zillertal, Kitzbühel and Saalbach Hinterglemm are just a few of the many options.